Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/fiend/vrock.md

 NoteIcon: monster
 BestiaryType: fiend (demon)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 64, Curse of Strahd, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Tasha's Cauldron of Everything, Candlekeep Mysteries.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Vrock](2-Mechanics/CLI/bestiary/fiend/vrock.md)
 *Source: Monster Manual p.
 64, Curse of Strahd, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Tasha's Cauldron of Everything, Candlekeep Mysteries.
 Available in the SRD.*